ignopeverell/site-test/index.md

 ## Funding

 Grin is launched fairly, **free of ICO, pre-mine or founder's reward**.
 We rely on donations to keep working on the project.
-If you have the means, [please donate](funding.html).
+If you have the means, [we humbly ask you to please donate](funding.html).

 ### Past Benefactors